 The Graduate Theory Club is a place for students and post-docs to practice long-form, conversational presentations on technical topics.
 The idea is for a single presenter to spend approximately 1 hour at the chalkboard leading a deep-dive into this or that physics-related topic, with special emphasis on the derivations or calculations involved.
 Despite their technical nature, these talks are open to anyone and everyone who is interested, including engineers, chemists, applied mathematicians, biologists, etc. And did we mention the free pizza?

-The Graduate Theory Club will meet at 1:00 pm the third Wednesday of each month (September-December).
+The Graduate Theory Club will meet at 5:00 pm the third Wednesday of each month (during the Fall and Spring semesters).

 If you have any questions or want to present, please contact the Graduate Theory Club Coordinator:

 |Taylor Colburn||PATH INTEGRATION AND STATISTICAL FIELD THEORY IN THE CLASSICAL REGIME||Center for Biological Physics - Matyushov Group||Grad2Grad|

 |Michael Sauer||ANALYZING ANHARMONIC VIBRATIONS OF PROTEINS||School of Molecular Sciences||Graduate Theory Club|